apache/apisix/docs/en/latest/plugins/jwt-auth.md

 }'
 ```

+:::note

-`jwt-auth` uses the `HS256` algorithm by default, and if you use the `RS256` algorithm, you need to specify the algorithm and configure the public key and private key, as follows:
+The `jwt-auth` Plugin uses the HS256 algorithm by default.
+To use the RS256 algorithm, you can configure the public key and private key and specify the algorithm:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/consumers -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '